Akash-Jariwala/house-hold-power-consumption/README.md

 - This data represents a multivariate time series of power-related variables, that can be used to model and forecast future electricity consumption.
 - Observations of power consumption were collected every minute.

+Time series analysis for multistep forecasting is performed using _naive model_ and _ARIMA model_.